 The pandemic has highlighted the need for better access to mental healthcare, as more people suffer from stress, loneliness and depression.
 At the same time, complex mental health issues like addiction and post-traumatic stress disorder are on the rise.

-Employers that had previously taken a passive approach to supporting employee health and wellbeing are now trying to proactively create workplace benefit programs that support mental health.
+Employers that had previously taken a passive approach to supporting employee health and wellbeing are now trying to proactively create workplace benefit programmes that support mental health.

-While an Employee Assistance Program (EAP) has traditionally been the cornerstone of an employer’s mental health strategy, new solutions are allowing organisations to focus on prevention, resilience and internal policies.
+While an Employee Assistance Programme (EAP) has traditionally been the cornerstone of an employer’s mental health strategy, new solutions are allowing organisations to focus on prevention, resilience and internal policies.